syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 ### Creating individual PDF document for each worksheet

-The following code snippet shows how to create an individual PDF document for each worksheet in a workbook.
+The following code snippet shows how to create an individual PDF document for each worksheet in a workbook using [ExcelToPdfConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.ExcelToPdfConverter.ExcelToPdfConverter.html#Syncfusion_ExcelToPdfConverter_ExcelToPdfConverter__ctor_Syncfusion_XlsIO_IWorksheet_) class.

 {% tabs %}